Mechstalol/BridgeDelay/README.md

 - `TWILIO_ACCOUNT_SID` – Twilio account SID used to send SMS.
 - `TWILIO_AUTH_TOKEN` – Twilio auth token.
-- `TWILIO_FROM_NUMBER` – The Twilio phone number that sends the alerts. codex/add-background-job-for-notifications
+- `TWILIO_FROM_NUMBER` – The Twilio phone number that sends the alerts.
 - `TWILIO_TO_NUMBERS` – Comma-separated list of recipient numbers for the monitor when running without per-user settings.
 - `ENABLE_POLLING` – Set to `0` to disable the background polling thread.
 - `POLL_INTERVAL` – Interval in seconds between delay checks.
 Defaults to `300` seconds.
 Setting it to `0` also disables polling.
 The thread starts automatically on the first request.
+- `NOTIFY_MIN_STEP` – Minimum change in delay (minutes) from the last message before another alert is sent for the same direction.
+Defaults to `15`.

 ## Running locally